freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

     This will open up a default text editor like `nano` or `vi` where you can edit the commit message title and add/edit the description.

-10. Next, you can push your changes to your fork.
+10. Next, you can push your changes to your fork:

     ```sh
     git push origin branch/name-here